 Take a look outside.
 If the view of your backyard still consists of a few lounge chairs, a table and a dusty patio umbrella, it’s time to consider a serious upgrade.
 With an investment in lighting, patio furniture and planters, you could significantly expand your outdoor living space — just in time for the next season of warm temps.
-Whether your property is on a zero lot or on several acres, these deck and patio decorating ideas will elevate your outdoor living space into a welcoming destination for your friends and family.
+Whether your property is on a zero lot or on several acres, these deck and patio planter ideas for decoration will elevate your outdoor living space into a welcoming destination for your friends and family.

 Take a look at our list of 11 great deck and patio decorating ideas to serve as inspiration for your next patio upgrade.

 5 patio furniture decorating ideas to spice things up

 When you want to quickly transform your exterior spaces, start with outdoor furniture.
 It can serve as the foundation for more living space without the need for a major renovation or landscaping project.